-A scratched or faded plastic bumper can make your car look older than it is—but the good news is, you don’t need a professional to restore it.
-With the right preparation and materials, you can repaint your car’s bumper at home and achieve a smooth, durable finish.
-Whether you’re dealing with chipped paint, deep cracks, or simply want to refresh the color, this guide will walk you through the entire process.
-From surface preparation to applying the final coat, follow these steps to give your bumper a professional look without the high cost.
+You don’t need a professional to paint a scratched or faded plastic bumper.
+With the right preparation and materials, you can repaint your vehicle’s bumper and achieve a smooth, durable finish.
+Whether dealing with chipped paint or deep cracks, this guide will walk you through the plastic bumper painting process.

-How to Paint Plastic Bumper with Spray Cans
+How to Paint a Plastic Bumper with Spray Cans

-- If the old paint is peeling or flaking, sand it lightly with fine sandpaper.
-If there are deep cracks, use automotive repair putty to smooth them out, then sand the surface.
+If the old paint is peeling or chipping, lightly sand it with 220-grit sandpaper.
+If there are deep cracks, use automotive repair putty to fix them, then sand the surface.

 1-Remove the Bumper if Necessary